 What is a Habitat house like?

-While every house is different, there are commonalities that all our builds share.
+While every development is different, there are commonalities that all our builds share.
 The typical Habitat home is a 3 bedroom, 2 bath, two story home.

 - Microwave / range hood